UK Educational Evidence Portal: Searching

+Development

 Eep is currently developing the next release of the portal which will improve the search results for both new and more experienced users.
 There will be a subject list for browsing the database.
 Authors' names and British Education Thesaurus terms will be clickable so that related documents in the database are linked.
 A new text mining tool will provide automatic subject tags, on the fly, for both the database and website search.